"NICPP Orientation Day!" Photo by Jeff Snell /QLI

 NICPP Board of Supervisors / Beth Doll, NICPP Director, PhD, UNL, Peter Martin, PsyD, Immaculate Heart of Mary Counseling Center, Tricia Besett-Alesch, PsyD, CAPS; Amanda Zangrillo, PhD, Munroe-Meyer Institute; Cecilia Poon, PhD, Nebraska Medicine Psychology Department; Jeff Snell, PhD, QLI; Tessa Swoboda, PhD, Department of Health and Human Services; Kim Haugen, PhD, Boys Town; Allison Grennan, PhD, Munroe-Meyer Institute; Rebecka Tompkins, PhD, Creighton, Alisa Kushner, NICPP Program Coordinator, UNL.

 - APA Ethical Principles of Psychologists and Code of Conduct

 - Case Presentation Schedule

 - Goal Attainment Scale (GAS)

-- Site Visit Evaluation
+- Site Visit Evaluation Form

 Email is our primary form of communication among our Consortium sites and between the sites and the NICPP administrative office located in the Educational Psychology Department of the University of Nebraska–Lincoln.
-Please make sure the administrative assistant always has your current email address.
+Please make sure the administrative coordinator always has your current email address.

 NICPP Intern Handbook